 The 23mm tyre is the standard choice for nearly every cyclist.
 Tyre manufacturers have a large range of 23C tyres for all triathletes and time trialists, however, there is a movement being led by triathletes towards a 25mm tyre.
 Current research has shown that under normal riding conditions on roads generally experienced throughout the world, there is no measurable change in rolling resistance in upsizing to a 25mm tyre.
 The benefits of a 25mm tyre are a more comfortable ride and a larger rubber footprint which translates into more stable handling.

-xtreme carbon has discovered that the traditional design model of the bicycle wheel as used by all manufacturers (the simplified truss model using 3D vector analysis) is flawed and erroneous because of the assumptions that this traditional model uses.
-Xtreme carbon have discovered a more realistic and exact structural analysis model of bicycle wheels based upon our ‘Aero’ hub and axle system.
+Xtreme Carbon has discovered that the traditional design model of the bicycle wheel as used by all manufacturers (the simplified truss model using 3D vector analysis) is flawed and erroneous because of the assumptions that this traditional model uses.
+Xtreme Carbon have discovered a more realistic and exact structural analysis model of bicycle wheels based upon pre-stressed cable/ strand model for a bicycle wheel.

 aero hub & axle system